sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 #### Worker Thread

 Worker Thread receives events (handlers) from the main thread and runs the "payload".
 Then returns handler (most likely in updated state) back to the main thread.
+All IO events on connected socket are actually happening on worker threads.

 ```rust
 loop {